b12io/orchestra/docs/source/features.rst

 Timecard
 ========

-The timecard page contains a list of time entries for the past week, grouped by date.
+The timecard page by default shows a list of time entries for the current work week, starting on Monday, grouped by date.
+You can use the date range pickers at the top to change the entries shown.

 .. image:: ../static/img/time_tracking/timecard.png